A (non-comprehensive) List of Emotion Nouns

 |Do you recall the song “Killing me softly with his song”?
 It was a hit a couple of

-always a woman and the song enables her to give voice to a hard-to-explain
+a woman and the song enables her to give voice to a hard-to-explain complaint:

-complaint: her man’s way of being is, she feels, seriously suppressing hers --
+her man’s way of being is, she feels, seriously suppressing hers -- but so softly

 “I’m just a guy whose intentions are good.
 Oh Lord, please don’t let me be

-these words are a man voicing quite another plea: for release from the agony of
+words are a man voicing quite another plea: for release from the agony of having

 In the traditionally held gender stereotypes of the psychology of the 20th